floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/02-artifacts.typ

 #cite_full(<hao_etal_2023>) construct access patterns from both the database schema (static) and the database calls during execution of the software system (dynamic).

 A unique approach to constructing a call graph is proposed by #cite_full(<nitin_etal_2022>), who make a distinction between context-insensitive and context-sensitive dependency graphs.
-While the former captures the dependencies between classes using simple method calls, the latter also includes the context (i.e., the arguments) of the method call in the dependency graph.
+While the former captures the dependencies between software components using simple method calls, the latter also includes the context (i.e., the arguments) of the method call in the dependency graph.

 ==== Execution